Shilo/SD2-Caffeine-Mod/README.md

 - Coming soon...
 - If game is running, exit and restart it.
 ### 2. Steam's "Verify Integrity of Game Files..."
+- If game is running, exit it.
 - Repair your game via Steam's ["Verify Integrity of Game Files..."](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) button.
-- If game is running, exit and restart it.
 ### 3. Manual
 - Locate file: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed\Assembly-CSharp.dll`
 - Replace file with a backup/original version.
 There should be a backup in the same folder if you followed the installation correctly.